Hargeisa: International Airport

 For air transportation, the city is served by the Hargeisa International Airport.
-The Somali-owned private carriers Daallo Airlines and Jubba Airways offers flights from the facility to various other towns in neighbouring Somalia, such as Mogadishu, Bosaso and Galkayo.
+The Somali-owned private carriers Daallo Airlines and Jubba Airways offer flights to various other towns in neighbouring Somalia, such as Mogadishu, Bosaso and Galkayo.
 Trips to international destinations are also available, including to Djibouti and Dubai.
 It has recently gained more airlines such as Ethiopian Airlines and flydubai.
+However, both airlines have listed the city as being in Somalia since August 2024, following an ultimatum from the Somali government, which would have otherwise seen them prohibited from using Somali airspace.

 Education

-Various primary schools and nurseries are dispersed throughout Hargeisa.
-There are also several state-run and privately owned secondary and high schools in the city.
-Among these are the SOS Sheikh Secondary School and Abaarso School of Science and Technology, the latter of which is the pre-eminent secondary institution in the area.
-Abaarso School is located about 8 mi west of Hargeisa.
+Various primary schools and nurseries are located in Hargeisa.
+There are several state-run and privately owned secondary and high schools in the city.
+Among these are the SOS Sheikh Secondary School, Abaarso School of Science and Technology, Hargeisa Technical School, Salaama Secondary School, and Smart Secondary School, the latter of which is the pre-eminent secondary institution in the area, about 8 mi west of Hargeisa.

-In terms of post-secondary education, the city is home to a number of colleges and universities.
-The main institutions of higher learning include the University of Hargeisa, Admas University College, Somaliland University of Technology, Gollis University, New Generation University, Hope University and Marodijeh International University.
-Additionally, the Edna Adan Maternity Hospital offers nursing programmes to students.
+The city is home to a number of colleges and universities including the University of Hargeisa, Admas University College, Somaliland University of Technology, Gollis University, New Generation University, Hope University and Marodijeh International University.
+The Edna Adan Maternity Hospital offers nursing programmes to students.
 The Institute for Practical Research and Training specializes in (applied) research and training.